What Happens When Your Rental Property Becomes Main Residence?

 So, there’s a lot to consider.

-In either scenario, you’ll want to engage an expert tax agent to help you comply with your property tax obligations and take advantage of certain tax minimisation strategies.
+In either scenario, you’ll want to engage an expert tax agent to help you comply with your property tax obligations and take advantage of certain tax minimisation strategies and deductions.

 Many Australians have built considerable wealth from property, and it remains a popular asset class for investors.
 But it can be tricky to navigate the complexities of property tax and regulations on your own.
-At Property Tax Specialists, our primary focus is helping property investors maximise their opportunities and legally minimising their tax liabilities while protecting their assets.
+At Property Tax Specialists, our primary focus is helping property investors maximise their opportunities and legally minimise their tax liabilities, while protecting their assets.

 To discuss any matter relating to turning your rental property into your primary residence, capital gains tax, or tax-deductible expenses, get in touch today.